vkopio/django-library-manager/README.md

 #### Database structure
 The following diagram represents the database structure of `library_app`.
-If there are `many-to-many` relations between models in the diagram, there is a junction table between them.
+If there are `many-to-many` relations between models in the diagram, there is a junction table between them. `LibraryUser` is restricted having maximum of three `Reservation`s at given time on application level, thus not represented in the diagram.

 ![Database diagram](doc/database_diagram.png)